 4.1 Background

-This section includes a series of recommendations on Recruitment & Retention.
-Additional information and a list of additional recommendations prioritized but not discussed by the full Working Group, can be found in .
+This section includes X recommendations on Recruitment & Retention that were chosen based on CDEI WG prioritization surveys, mini-team discussions, and vetted with the full CDEI WG.
+Additional information and a list of additional recommendations prioritized but not discussed by the full Working Group, can be found in Appendix 4.

 Accountability/Determining success: As each of the following recommendations is further explored, they will include identifying metrics of success.
 For example, what will determine if each of the following recommendations is successful (e.g., # of participants, some measurement of participation, etc.)?
 How will those metrics be tracked and reviewed?
 Setting metrics is outside this WG’s scope, but any recommendations CAEECC approves should include a process for setting metrics.